-Where To Stay
+Where To Stay in Melbourne

 We have found that staying in apartments is often less expensive than hotel rooms – with the added benefit of a kitchen and, usually, more space.
-Melbourne holiday apartments can also be searched on FlipKey (which is part of TripAdvisor) or on VRBO – Vacation Rentals By Owner.
+Not already a member of Airbnb?
+Use this link to create an account and save money on your first stay!

 However, for those who prefer staying in traditional accommodations, there are many Melbourne hotels to choose from in – or close to – the city center.

-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner.

 Like what you’re reading?
 Join the journey!